Business Management

 Lecture content:

 The course focuses on methods, instruments and models of balance sheet analysis with regard to inherent risks, including sustainability and climate risks, on assets and liabilities as well as conveying a holistic understanding of the relationships between risk identification and management, with a particular focus on financial statements.
 Building on this, further special topics and problem areas of accounting and group accounting are addressed, as well as current problem areas and challenges of sustainability reporting.
-The course focuses on the following contents: - Regulatory requirements to limit accounting fraud and errors - Error and manipulation vulnerability in the approach as well as in the initial and subsequent assessments of risk-charged balance sheet items - Identification of procedural and rule-based balance sheet risks in the individual and consolidated financial statements and determination of suitable precautionary measures - Raising awareness of environmental, social and governance (ESG) risks in the balance sheet and their impact - Sustainability reporting (implementation of ESG reporting and the EU Taxonomy Regulation)
+The course focuses on the following contents: - regulatory requirements to limit accounting fraud and errors - error and manipulation vulnerability in the approach as well as in the initial and subsequent assessments of risk-charged balance sheet items - identification of procedural and rule-based balance sheet risks in the individual and consolidated financial statements and determination of suitable precautionary measures - raising awareness of environmental, social and governance (ESG) risks in the balance sheet and their impact - sustainability reporting (implementation of ESG reporting and the EU Taxonomy Regulation)

 Learning Outcomes: